Explainer

 2. Customer Data Contribution clause

-In the AVCC XML Addendum — typically Section I.2 — look for:
+In the AVCC XML Addendum, usually Section I.2, look for:

 Customer hereby agrees to contribute public safety information (“Customer Data Contribution”)…